 Legal ethics, Monroe Freedman

 Wendel, W. Bradley, "Institutional and Individual Justification in Legal Ethics: The Problem of Client Selection" (2006).
 Cornell Law Faculty Publications.
-Paper 38.
+38.